temitayoadefemi/Q-CSM/README.md

 * Currently, URLs for the embedding server (`http://localhost:5005/embed`) and LLM (`http://localhost:11434/api/generate`), the LLM model name (`mistral`), and embedding model name (`all-MiniLM-L6-v2`) are hardcoded.
 Future improvements could involve using configuration files or command-line arguments.
 * Emotion vector parameters are currently hardcoded or simplified in `main.cpp`.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details. *(You should create a LICENSE file with the MIT license text)*